I am a PhD Candidate in Economics at CEMFI.

 My CV is available here.

-Upcoming: I will present in the PhD Poster Sessions at the CEPR Paris Symposium (Dec 8, 2025) and the STEG Annual Conference and Theme Workshops 2026 in Nairobi (Jan 10, 2026).
+Upcoming: I will present at the STEG Annual Conference 2026 Theme 3 Workshop in Nairobi (Jan 10).
 Feel free to reach out!

 Graduate: